ehrenfeu/simplify/container-tools/README.md

 For simplicity there is a Python script scanning for existing containers and trying to resolve the name for each of them to an IPv4 address.

-Simply run `/etc/_admin/bin/assemble-lxc-dnsmasq-hosts.py` and replace the corresponding contents of `/etc/lxc/dnsmasq-hosts.conf` and `/etc/hosts` according to its output.
+Simply run `assemble-lxc-dnsmasq-hosts.py` (consider symlinking it to `/etc/_admin/bin/` or similar) and replace the corresponding contents of `/etc/lxc/dnsmasq-hosts.conf` and `/etc/hosts` according to the output.

 ## Checking known dnsmasq DHCP leases